substrae/substrae/README.md

 - 🔭 I’m currently working with the [Government of Canada](https://canada.ca/) on [hiring tools](https://github.com/GCTC-NTGC) and [design systems](https://github.com/cds-snc)
 - ✨ I'm building an open-source CSS utility framework called [Hydrogen](https://hydrogen.design)
-- ✨ The project is on ice right now, but I also built and maintain the [FFXIV Pocket Guide](https://ffxiv.guide)
+- ✨ I also built and maintain the [FFXIV Pocket Guide](https://ffxiv.guide), which is on hiatus
 - 😄 Pronouns: he/him 🏳️‍🌈